uditgaurav/hce-api-template/README.md

 For Project ID:

 <li> On the HCE dashboard click on "Project" (as shown in point-1 on the image) and copy the "Project ID".
-You can also get the project ID from the URL.
+You can also get the project ID from the HCE URL at this place.

 Checkout this screen: